-Select all the sequences the raw sequences and select Batch Assemble Sanger Sequences in the dropdown.
+Select all the raw sequences/sequence lists and choose Pre-processing > Batch Assemble Sanger Sequences in the dropdown.

 Assemble by Sequence Name